martin-t/rec-wars/README.md

 ---------------------

 ### Browser version (WASM+canvas) - recommended
-- build with `wasm-pack build --target web --dev`
+- build with `time wasm-pack build --target web --dev -- --features raw_canvas`
     - you can replace `--dev` with `--profiling` or `--release` if perf is an issue (see [Cargo.toml](Cargo.toml) for more info)
 - host with `python3 -m http.server` (or any other web server, simply opening `index.html` will *not* work though)
 - open http://localhost:8000/web/